openfisca/openfisca-doc/community.md

 # Community

+## Slack

 The OpenFisca community gathers around a [Slack space](https://openfisca.slack.com), which you can ask to join by sending a mail to [contact@openfisca.org](mailto:contact@openfisca.org?subject=Slack).

 This space provides both community and official support, and centralises all countries’ channels.

+### Channels and naming conventions

+In order to increase discoverability of channels and ease navigation, the following prefixes are used:

+- `of-` channels are about quick discussions and requests for help on a technical module.
+They don’t replace GitHub issues and Pull requests as the mean to reach consensus.
+- `country-` channels centralise discussions around country tax and benefit systems.
+- `ext-CY-` channels centralise discussions around extensions to countries tax and benefit systems.
+The `CY` part is the two-letter ISO code of the extended country.
+- `group-CY-` channels are campfires around which some specific groups of contributors to a country gather.
+When a country becomes large enough, it often happens that several employers of contributors work concurrently on different parts of the model, and the main `country-` channel would become unreadable.
+The `CY` part is the two-letter ISO code of the extended country.
+- `share-` channels are newsrooms on which everyone is encouraged to share their learnings.

 ## Contact